jiggoha/shifts_scheduler/README.md

 Our algorithm falls within the domain of scheduling problems.
 Many scheduling problems have been completely optimized by scheduling algorithms, which makes them less of a "decision system" -- there is no choice involved, because a "perfect" solution can be reached.
 However, we chose a scheduling problem that is more loosely defined.
 It is not always clear what the optimal solution should be, or if there even is one.
 Our algorithm tries to reconcile multiple student preferences with manager needs, proceeding at times as a human might when trying to judge the situation.

 ## Decision Methods Employed
 Our algorithm employed a mathematical formulation of value, together with a rule-based system, to decide how to assign shifts.
 For the mathematical formula, we were inspired by the NPV calculations used to determine when to buy and sell stocks.
 In that decision system, the computer used a specific mathematically derived formula to decide when to buy and sell a stock based on its assessed value.

-For our project, we needed a way to decide when to assign a shift to a student, based on our assessment of the student's flexibility (likelihood of being able to take another, less popular, shift later on in the algorithm).
-We created our own mathematical formula to assess this "flexibility score", and it is that formula that governs which student we preference in assigning shifts at any given time.
-(See Algorithm)
+We needed a way to decide when to assign a shift to a student, based on our assessment of the student's inflexibility (likelihood of being able to take another, less popular, shift later on in the algorithm).
+We created our own mathematical formula to assess this "inflexibility score", and it is that formula that governs which student we preference in assigning shifts at any given time.
+(See [Algorithm](https://github.com/jiggoha/shifts_scheduler#algorithm))

 On top of this, we also used a rule-based system to decide which shift (out of many possible preferences) to assign to a given student.
 We made rules to determine which shift intervals, if assigned, were more likely to lead to a successful solution.
-(See Algorithm) With more time, we would have added further rule-based heuristics to improve upon our solution.
-(See Future Steps)
+(See [Algorithm](https://github.com/jiggoha/shifts_scheduler#algorithm))

 ## Constraints
 1. Shift schedules are weekly.
 That is, the schedule recycles after each week.